All in one, Free and Open Source 3D creation

 Recent News

-Why choose Bforartists, and not Blender?
+Why use Bforartists, and not Blender?

 For a deeper description of the differences have a look at our comparison page: The differences to Blender